fragmede/wc-gpu/README.md

 wc on a GPU.
 So here we are.

 ## The code
-I'll be honest, ChatGPT wrote this thing.
-I don't know how to Cuda.
-I could eventually figure it out but we live in the future.
+ChatGPT wrote the core Cuda kernels, and some other parts as well, but it has its limitations.
+I've been programming for decades but my career hasn't needed me to do GPU programming before, so this was a fun way to get my feet wet.

-I don't currently have an Nvidia card of my own to test this out on, so I used a T4 on Google Colab to get it working.
+I don't even currently have an Nvidia card of my own to test this out on, so I used a T4 on Google Colab to prove it works.

 ## The benchmark